penguab/GTEx-Networks/README.md

 # GTEx-Networks

-This directory contains the MEGENA co-networks for 50 human tissues from GTEx database.
+This directory contains the MEGENA co-expression networks for 50 human tissues from GTEx database.
 The donor age was adjusted before network construction.

 Author: Peng Xu